Will my gas fire or gas heater work using any type of gas?

 Various types of gas have already been reviewed.
 For clarity’s sake you will find a list of all gas types below and any special properties.

-Propane can be used up to temperatures of -42°C and is also suitable for storage in larger tanks.
-Most gas cylinders in the Netherlands are filled with propane.
+- Propane can be used up to temperatures of -42°C and is also suitable for storage in larger tanks.
+Most gas cylinders in the UK are filled with propane.